IcyFeVA/starstrike/README.md

-# Wraiter — AI Quick Actions Desktop Tool
+# Starstrike — AI Quick Actions Desktop Tool

-Wraiter is a lightweight, cross-platform desktop utility (Windows + macOS) that gives you access to AI-powered quick text actions from anywhere on your system via a global shortcut.
+Starstrike is a lightweight, cross-platform desktop utility (Windows + macOS) that gives you access to AI-powered quick text actions from anywhere on your system via a global shortcut.
 It opens a minimal overlay where you can proofread, rewrite with a different tone, or draft new content using OpenRouter-backed models.

 Key goals:
 - Fast global shortcut to open a small overlay window